Computer Easter eggs

 - Sex in Spell Check - Type "zzzz" without the quotes and press the spacebar to get the red wavy line to indicate it is spelled incorrectly.
 Then run spell check and see what it suggests as an option.

 Game Easter eggs

 - Cow Jokes - Start a new game, visit the cows on the eastern part of town.
-Click on a cow a couple times until something happens, repeat the process and you will get something else, then will repeat after that.
+Click a cow several times until something happens, repeat the process to get something else, then repeat after that.

 - Programmer's Head - Warp to the last level; type idclip, run through the daemons face and shoot the head to win the last level an alternate way.

 - Lara and no clothes - During the "Tunnel" round, type "kkooii" at any point, then draw again.
-Lara will then drop the guns, as well as all her clothes.
+Lara then drops the guns, and all her clothes.